Google Shopping Ads Versus Amazon Ads: Which Is Better?

 About Amazon Ads

 Now, let’s take a look at different ad formats and how they can be used.
-There are three main ad formats: Amazon Sponsored Products Ads, Amazon Headline Search Ads, and Amazon Product Ads (a.k.a.
-“Product Display Ads”).
+There are three main ad formats: Amazon Sponsored Products Ads, Sponsored Brands Ads and Sponsored Display Ads.

 Amazon Sponsored Products Ads

-Ad Placement: These type of ads are located at the top, right side, and bottom of search result pages.
+Ad Placement: These types of ads are located at the top, right side and bottom of search result pages.
 They can also be found on detail pages.

-Ad Availability: Sponsored product ads are available for both third party sellers (3P) and vendors (1P).
+Ad Availability: Sponsored products ads are available for both third-party sellers (3P) and vendors (1P).

 Cost: They are pay per click or PPC.
 The minimum budget is $1 per day.

-How they are triggered: These types of ads are triggered by keywords.
+How they are triggered: These types of ads are often triggered by keywords but can also surface through product targeting or interest targeting as well.
 Advertisers can choose between automatic or manual keyword targeting.
 With automatic targeting, Amazon’s algorithm does all the work for you to target relevant searches.
 With manual targeting, advertisers choose the keywords they see fit.

 Similar to Google’s paid search ad, Amazon offers advanced match types such as phrase and exact match.
 In addition, you can add negative keywords to avoid showing your ad for certain phrases.